Kushal2004/NdayResearch/TEH.md

 ### Privilege Escalation

 If the hijacked process has elevated privileges, the malicious code can inherit these privileges, allowing the attacker to perform actions that would normally require higher levels of access.

+---
+Thread Context
+Understanding thread context is crucial for hijacking.
+Every thread has a scheduling priority and a set of structures saved to its context, including CPU registers and the stack.
+The WinAPIs GetThreadContext and SetThreadContext are used to retrieve and set a thread's context, respectively.

+Modifying The Thread's Context: Retrieve the thread's context using GetThreadContext, modify the instruction pointer register to point to the payload, and set the context back using SetThreadContext.

+8. Setting ContextFlags
+Before calling GetThreadContext, the CONTEXT.ContextFlags must be set to CONTEXT_CONTROL or CONTEXT_ALL.
+This step ensures that the necessary parts of the context are retrieved and can be modified for hijacking.

+Thread Identification: Each process in Windows runs one or more threads, where each thread is responsible for executing a specific set of instructions.
+When you aim to hijack a process, you first need to identify which thread within that process you want to take control of.

+Thread Enumeration (Thread32First() and Thread32Next()):

+It then iterates through each thread in the snapshot using Thread32First() and Thread32Next() functions.
+For each thread, it retrieves information using a THREADENTRY32 structure (threadEntry).
+Thread Identification:

+Within the loop, it checks if the th32OwnerProcessID of the current threadEntry matches the processId provided to the InjectAndHijackThread() function.
+This comparison ensures that the thread belongs to the target process you are interested in.